Frequently Asked Questions

 Who gets to serve on the Board of Directors?

-What is a work group?
+What is a working group?

 Work groups are members who agree to collaborate together on specific issues over a period of several years.
 They meet as part of the Annual Meeting, but they also conduct their work in a variety of ways during the year.
 Presenters for the Work Group sessions at the Annual Meeting are chosen by each group or by conveners of the sessions.
-New Work Groups may be initiated by request of members.
+New Working Groups may be initiated by request of members.

 What is a standing committee?